 Table of Contents

 What is Monofilament Fishing Line?

 Monofilament is known simply as “mono” in the fishing industry.
-It’s one of the most popular types of fishing line and has been for decades as anglers have found that it has a large number of uses that can greatly increase their chances of having a successful day on the water.
+It’s one of the most popular types of fishing line and has been for decades as anglers have found that it has many uses that can greatly increase their chances of having a successful day on the water.

 Monofilament line is made of various types of material, but one of the most popular is nylon.
 Most of the popular brands of fishing lines in today’s market are made with mostly nylon or will also feature some blend of copolymer or multipolymer material which is specially designed to give the line certain advantages compared to other material.

-Some of the most apparent qualities of monofilament line are its ability to stretch when it is pulled, as well as the abrasion resistance and overall strength compared to other lines.
+Some of the most apparent qualities of monofilament line are its ability to stretch when it is pulled and its abrasion resistance and overall strength compared to other lines.

 Advantages of Using Mono

-Mono has a number of unique advantages that other lines simply can’t match.
-For one, it’s capable of stretching when pressure is applied, which allows anglers to get a much different look when using certain types of lures that require the user to reel and jerk the bait in a specific pattern.
+Mono has several unique advantages that other lines can’t match.
+For one, it can stretch when pressure is applied, which allows anglers to get a different look when using certain types of lures that require the user to reel and jerk the bait in a specific pattern.

-Another area of advantage that mono has over other types of fishing line is the buoyancy it offers compared to both fluoro and braid.
-Since it is composed of one single strand of material, mono line has more ability to float than other lines are capable of delivering, which makes it sink much more slowly compared to other lines.
+Another advantage that mono has over other types of fishing line is the buoyancy it offers compared to both fluoro and braid.
+Since it is composed of one single strand of material, mono line has more ability to float than other lines can deliver, which makes it sink much more slowly compared to other lines.
 This is a major advantage when using certain lures that you want to stay suspended at certain levels in the water.

 - Improved Stretch